If there have been any changes to your circumstances since your loan period commenced, you need to ensure you let the University know.

 - Permanently withdrawing from your program

 Many of these changes require you to inform appropriate channels such as your tutor, your School or Student Data & Administration.
-You can also make changes to some of your personal details via the Student Portal.

 If there are any changes in your circumstances, please log an online enquiry for the attention of Funding, Graduation & Awards as soon as possible, as it may affect your entitlement to Federal Aid.